hobuinc/greyhound/README.md

 - `./examples/cpp/put-pipeline [/path/to/pipeline.xml]` Write the chosen pipeline into the _Greyhound_ database.
 The assigned _Greyhound_ ID will be printed to stdout.
 - `./examples/cpp/get-points [GreyhoundPipelineId]`     Get points specified by the chosen pipeline ID.
 - `nodeunit test/unit.js`                               Run all _Greyhound_ unit tests.

-# Other info
-The client side web application uses pretty rudimentary logic to detect whether color information is available.
-Your output needs to have the XYZ dimensions as signed 4-byte integers and, optionally, the RGB dimensions for color information as unsigned 2-byte shorts.
-A record size of 18 indicates that color information is available (3 * 4 + 2 * 3) while a record size of 12 indicates no color information.

-This will change as we finalize schema transfer.

 # License
 _Greyhound_ is under **MIT** license and is Copyright [Howard Butler](http://hobu.biz), [Uday Verma](https://github.com/verma), and [Connor Manning](https://github.com/connormanning).